-To compute an average that indicates the overall quality of a student's record, grade points are assigned as follows: 4 points for each semester hour of A, 3.5 points for each hour of B+, 3.0 points for each hour of B, 2.5 points for each hour of C+, 2.0 points for each hour of C, 1.5 points for each hour of D+, 1.0 point for each hour of D, and no points for each hour of F, U, I, N, and AU.
+To compute an average that indicates the overall quality of a student's record, grade points are assigned as follows: 4 points for each semester hour of A, 3.5 points for each hour of B+, 3.0 points for each hour of B, 2.5 points for each hour of C+, 2.0 points for each hour of C+, 1.0 point for each hour of D, and no points for each hour of F, U, I, N, and AU.
 A grade of A for a three semester hour course earns 12 grade points; a grade of D in a four hour course earns four grade points.
 Credit hours for I, AU, S, N, and credit by examination are not computed in the grade point average.